preludeorg/community/docs/operator/advanced/api.md

     \"ordered\": false}"
 ```

-Alternatively, if you want to select multiple agents pass in more agent names.
+Alternatively, if you want to select multiple agents pass in additional agent names.

 #### Optional: delay deployment